samestrin/llm-prepare/README.md

 - **Relevant Data**: Include any necessary data or background information that helps the model understand the context of the task.
 - **Incremental Guidance**: Sometimes, step-by-step guidance is included to lead the model through complex tasks.

-## Contribute
+## Contributing Guidelines

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes or improvements.
+Contributions are welcome!
+Please follow these general guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Write clean, well-documented code.
+4. Add or update tests for your changes.
+5. Ensure all tests pass.
+6. Submit a pull request.

+(Detailed contributing guidelines can be found here: [`CONTRIBUTING`](CONTRIBUTING.md))

 ## License